kolenaIO/kolena/docs/metrics/consistency-score.md

 export OPENAI_API_KEY=`your-api-key-here`
 ```

-After setting up an API key, prompt the judge model of your choice for each pair of responses with the following prompt:
+After setting up an API key, prompt the judging model of your choice for each pair of responses with the following
+prompt:

 ```
 Given a pair of texts, where the first one is context, the second one is a